 - (1) If the Sanctioning Official recommended a sanction of dismissal and no appeal was requested, the President will refer the sanction recommendation to the Executive Committee of the Board for review and consideration. - (2) If the Sanctioning Official recommended a sanction of dismissal and the Appeal Panel recommended a sanction less than dismissal, the President will determine whether to accept the Appeal Panel's sanction recommendation (which shall then become the final sanction); impose a different sanction that is less than dismissal (which shall then become the final sanction) or recommend a sanction of dismissal for review and consideration by the Executive Committee of the Board. - (3) If the Sanctioning Official and the Appeal Panel recommended dismissal, the President will refer the sanction recommendation(s) to the Executive Committee of the Board for review and consideration. - (4) If the President refers a recommended sanction of dismissal to the Executive Committee of the Board, the referral will be communicated in writing by the President or the Director of Equal Opportunity to the Complainant and Respondent.
-The President or the Director of Equal Opportunity will provide the Executive Committee with the Investigative Report, any response of the Complainant and/or Respondent to the Investigative Report, the Determination Officer(s)' determination of responsibility and the
+The President or the Director of Equal Opportunity will provide the Executive Committee with the Investigative Report, any response of the Complainant and/or Respondent to the Investigative Report, the Determination Officer(s)' determination of responsibility and the Sanctioning Official's recommended sanction of dismissal, and if applicable, the written appeal materials submitted by the Complainant and/or the Respondent to the Appeal Panel, the Appeal Panel's written decision pursuant to Section VII.8(b)(v), and the recommended sanction following such appeal.
+The Executive Committee may grant both the Respondent and the Complainant the right to address the Executive Committee in writing, if the Executive Committee deems it appropriate.
+The Executive Committee of the Board of Trustees will make the final determination of the sanction.

-13 In the case of a finding of an appeal granted for a procedural error by the Determination Official(s), one or more new Determination Official(s) will be used.
+&lt;sup>13 In the case of a finding of an appeal granted for a procedural error by the Determination Official(s), one or more new Determination Official(s) will be used.